mason-barnes/api-hackathon/README.md

 # api-hackathon
 A hackathon project utilizing the data from two public APIs to create an app.
+The user will submit a city name, and receive current weather data from that city, along with a GIF that matches the current weather.

 ## Technologies Used